bradenb6/CS50-FocusFlow/README.md

 Install VS code and python if not done already

 3. Open Folder
-In VS code upload folder to VS code
+In VS code upload folder to VS code and open it

 5. Run the server
 using the function python app.py